eduardofilo/RG350_ra_installer/README.md

 /media/data/local/bin/retroarch -v -L /media/data/local/home/.retroarch/cores/gambatte_libretro.so --config /media/data/local/home/.retroarch/retroarch.cfg "$1"
 ```

-We introduce the previous script together with an appropriate icon for the system that is going to launch and a `.desktop` that invokes the script passing the ROM as an argument, for example:
+We put the previous script together with an appropriate icon for the system that is going to launch and a `.desktop` that invokes the script passing the ROM as an argument, for example:

 ```
 [Desktop Entry]